scalameta/metals/docs/roadmap.md

 difficult to support in Scala due to several challenges:

 1.  the presentation compiler does not lend itself well to interactive editing
-2.  some completions semantics are are difficult to reproduce outside of the compiler
+2.  some completions semantics are difficult to reproduce outside of the compiler
     * extension methods depend on implicit conversions
     * whitebox macros can refine result types which influences completion suggestions

-It will take a while until Metals can robustly support completions.
+Given these challenges, we are still exploring how to best support correct and fast completions.

 * [x] Scala Presentation Compiler.
 Faithfully reproduces full language semantics but may be slow and difficult to keep in-sync with the build for